ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 be considered when deciding what mode(s) to operate in.
 Implementations SHOULD NOT intentionally reorder Ethernet frames, but are not required to provide guaranteed in-order delivery.
-If in-order delivery of Ethernet frames is required, DATAGRAM capsules should be used.
+If in-order delivery of Ethernet frames is required, DATAGRAM capsules can be used.

 ## 802.1Q VLAN tagging